sammccord/Graffiti-Flux/README.md

 ![Graffiti Logo](https://s3.amazonaws.com/graffiti-storage/logo.svg)
 > A realtime, context-centric, collaborative commenting engine in your browser.
 Just install the [Chrome Extension](https://s3.amazonaws.com/graffiti-storage/alpha.zip) and start highlighting text to comment on.
+> Built with React+Flux, Mongo, Node, and the Chrome extension API.
 > You can join and post under different groups, and choose which group's tags are visible.
 Since it's still in beta, we're limiting groups to Reddit, Hackernews, 30Weeks, and Fullstack.

 ## Table of Contents